Restoring UPS battery with high voltage. UPS battery restoration. Recovery instructions

 Recovery process

-These batteries are non-separable and not intended for service.
-Therefore, the compartments of the cans are sealed with a plastic overlay, which must be pryed off with a sharp knife.
+These batteries are non-removable and are not intended for maintenance.
+Therefore, the compartments of the cans are sealed with a plastic lining, which must be pryed off with a sharp knife.

-A little skill, and if you walk around the perimeter with a tip, the plate moves away.
+With a little skill, if you walk the tip around the perimeter, the plate will come off.

 They are simply removed by hand.
-We take them all and put them aside.
+We remove them all and put them aside.

-Next, we need to find approximately 200 ml. distilled water.
-You can buy it at a car shop or it’s very easy to get it at home without special equipment - read this article on how to do it.
+Next we need to find approximately 200 ml. distilled water.
+You can buy it at an auto store or very easily get it at home without special equipment - read how to do this in this article.

-You will also need a syringe for 20 cubes.
-And if there is none, take any that is available.
+You will also need a syringe for 20 cc.
+And if there is no such thing, take any that is available.

 Now everything is simple: add 15-20 ml to each compartment. distilled water.
-It is difficult to say the exact amount, so we pour it into the compartment and look with a flashlight so that it is almost to the top.
+It’s difficult to say the exact amount, so we pour it into the compartment and look with a flashlight so that it’s almost to the top.

-If you wait a little, then the water level will gradually decrease, as the water will be absorbed into the filler, which is located between the lead electrodes.
+If you wait a little, the water level will gradually decrease as the water is absorbed into the filler, which is located between the lead electrodes.

-We close the holes with rubber stoppers.
-We connect the charger and try to charge.
-Of course, the battery can be immediately installed in the UPS, but who knows whether it will be charged there or not.
+Close the holes with rubber plugs.
+We connect the charger and try to charge it.
+Of course, the battery can be immediately installed in the UPS, but who will know whether it will be charged there or not.

-After an hour, turn off and check the voltage.
-It has grown to almost 11 V. So the battery is being restored.
+After an hour, turn it off and check the voltage.
+It has grown to almost 11 V. This means the battery is being restored.

-We put the torn off plastic overlay on the glue applied to the same places where it was before the factory one.
+We place the torn plastic cover on glue applied to the same places where the factory one was previously.

 The battery is assembled.

-We continue to charge for another 3 hours.
-And repeated measurement shows that the battery is charging.
+We continue charging for another 3 hours.
+And a repeated measurement shows that the battery is charging.

-This battery is about 5 years old.
-Of course, she did not immediately stop holding the charge, but sagged gradually.
+This battery was about 5 years old.
+Of course, it didn’t immediately stop holding a charge, but sagged gradually.
 Now it has been brought back to life and has 80% of its original capacity.
-I think it will last a couple more years without problems, although who knows ...
+I think it will last a couple more years without problems, but who knows...

-Here is a simple method that will help bring the old battery back to life.
+Here is the simplest method that will help bring you back to life old battery.
 Try it yourself, and you will always have time to throw out the battery.

 Surely most of us use such a useful device as an Uninterruptible Power Supply (UPS).
-This device always comes to the rescue in situations where there is an unexpected blackout in the network, just at the moment when we are editing important documents, giving us about 15 more minutes of electricity to complete the work correctly.
-However, the UPS is not eternal and after a year or two, it starts to give us less and less time to complete the work with the PC.
-And one fine day, when the electricity is cut off again, we slowly save all the important documents, knowing that there are still about 10 minutes left, the uninterruptible power supply starts beeping frequently in a minute and turns off, leaving us at a loss.
+This device always comes to the rescue in situations where the electricity in the network is unexpectedly cut off, just at the moment when we are editing important documents, giving us about 15 more minutes of electricity to complete the work correctly.
+However, the UPS does not last forever and after a year or two, it begins to give us less and less time to complete work with the PC.
+And one fine day, when the electricity is cut off again, we leisurely save everything important documents Knowing that there are still about 10 minutes left, after a minute the uninterruptible power supply starts beeping frequently and turns off, leaving us bewildered.

-Why does the UPS not work for the time specified in the characteristics?
+Why does the UPS not work for the time specified in the specifications?

 It's all about the battery, which powers the PC during a power outage in the external network.
-Unfortunately, the battery eventually becomes unusable and loses its capacity.
-Why does the battery drain quickly?
+Unfortunately, the battery deteriorates over time and loses its capacity.
+Why does my battery drain quickly?
 There can be many reasons.
-Intensive use (overloading) due to which the sulfation of the plates begins.
-Incorrect charging mechanism - often the batteries are constantly in recharging mode and the water that forms the basis of the electrolyte slowly evaporates, rendering the battery unusable.
+Intensive use (overload) due to which sulfation of the plates begins.
+Incorrect charging mechanism - often batteries are constantly in recharging mode and the water that forms the basis of the electrolyte slowly evaporates, rendering the battery unusable.

-Fortunately, the most common cause of loss of battery capacity in a UPS is the drying of the electrolyte.
+Fortunately most common cause loss of battery capacity in the UPS is due to drying out of the electrolyte.
 Why fortunately?
-Because it can be corrected and the battery's previous capacity restored.
+Because this can be corrected and the battery’s previous capacity can be restored.

 You will need: